 We consider cost and value when we look at how much a camera (and any required subscriptions) will set you back.
 A cheap camera with poor quality and no features may meet your budget but won't do a great job offering security.
 In contrast, a slightly more expensive camera with a free app and crystal-clear picture can be worth the extra investment.

 We also go beyond these basic categories and consider extras like floodlights/spotlights, doorbell function, two-way audio, subscriptions, and smart home or security system compatibility.
 Choosing a camera that functions well is easy, but finding one that matches your specific security and convenience needs is what sets each one apart.
-In this roundup we highlight how each camera fares in these categories and against each other.
+In this roundup, we highlight how each camera fares in these categories and against each other.

-1. Reolink Argus PT Ultra: Best overall
+1. Reolink Argus PT 4K+: Best overall wireless home security camera

 It doesn't hurt that it's a solar security camera.
 The included Reolink solar panel means you don't have to charge the battery every few months.

 We also highly recommend the Reolink Argus 3 Ultra over the Reolink Argus 3 Pro.
 Its 4K video resolution, larger battery, and support for 5 GHz Wi-Fi give the Arlo Pro 4 a run for its money.
 This camera uses a rechargeable battery or solar power, so you have a lot of flexibility for camera placement.
-Still, it lacks a removable battery like Arlo Pro 4 and Ring Stick Up Cam—you can't quickly swap in a spare.
+Still, it lacks a removable battery like Arlo Pro 4 and Ring Stick Up Cam — you can't quickly swap in a spare.

-The new Reolink Argus PT Ultra also has motion zones, so you can customize what your camera sees.
+The new Reolink Argus PT 4K+ also has motion zones, so you can customize what your camera sees.
 Is your camera picking up traffic from the street and bugging you with too many notifications?
 Customize the motion zone so the camera doesn't detect the street.

 Certain content that appears on this site comes from Amazon.
 This content is provided “as is” and is subject to change or removal at any time.